amidaware/tacticalrmm/docs/docs/howitallworks.md

 1. All agents have to be able to connect outbound to TRMM server on the 3 domain names on ports: 443 (agent and mesh) and 4222 (nats for checks/tasks/data)

-2. The agent uses this to obtain public IP info: `curl https://icanhazip.tacticalrmm.io/`
+2. The agent uses `https://icanhazip.tacticalrmm.io/` to get public IP info.
+If this site is down for whatever reason, the agent will fallback to `https://icanhazip.com` and then `https://ifconfig.co/ip`

 #### Unsigned Agents

-Unsigned agents require access to: https://github.com/wh1te909/rmmagent/releases/*
+Unsigned agents require access to: `https://github.com/wh1te909/rmmagent/releases/*`

 #### Signed Agents

-Signed agents will require: https://exe.tacticalrmm.io/ and https://exe2.tacticalrmm.io/ for downloading/updating agents
+Signed agents will require: `https://exe.tacticalrmm.io/` and `https://exe2.tacticalrmm.io/` for downloading/updating agents

 ### Services